Suppression of Superconductivity and Electrostatic Side Gate Tuning in High Mobility SrTiO$_3$ Surface Electron Gas

 \subsection{Acknowledgments}

 The authors acknowledge Huma Yusuf and Ron Flenniken for assistance with device fabrication, and Yashar Komijani for insightful discussions.
 This work used the Advanced Materials Characterization Center and the Mantei Center Cleanroom at University of Cincinnati.
+This work was primarily supported by the Office of Naval Research through award N00014-24-1-2079.
+Early development of the hydrogen plasma exposure techniques was supported by the National Science Foundation through award DMR-2328826-000.